 Indian Achievers’ Forum is an independent, impartial, non-profit foundation which acts for the benefits of the Indian business community.

-However the governing body of the Forum has the right to appoint any distinguished/eminent person as PATRON of the FORUM.
+The governing body of the Forum has the right to appoint any distinguished/eminent person as patron of the forum.

-The members are at the centre of the Forum’s work to identify and formulate responses to the most important issues on the Indian agenda.
-The members are committed to active involvement in the work of the Forum and to supporting the Forum financially.
-They proactively participate in shaping the Indian agenda and lead dialogues and cooperative actions with the other key members and constituents in India.
+The forum is committed to proactively participate in shaping the welfare of Indian agenda and lead dialogues and cooperative actions with the other key members and constituents in India.

 Chief Patron & President, Lal Bahadur Shastri Foundation